15 Everyday Habits of People with an Impressive Memory

 Cut down on alcohol

-Studies have shown that drinking too much alcohol is linked with greater loss of memory.
+Studies have found that drinking too much alcohol is linked with greater loss of memory.
 “Moderate alcohol consumption can have a short-term negative impact on memory—and chronic, heavy drinking can have a lasting effect on the brain as it can cause a loss of gray matter, and have a long-term impact on memory and cognitive function,” Palinski-Wade says.
 “Excessive alcohol use, even occasionally, can lead to ‘hangovers’ which include dehydration.
 Since even mild dehydration can have a negative impact on mental functioning, limiting alcohol consumption may help to prevent this.”
-To keep your brain sharp, don’t drink more than one glass a day for women and two for men.
+To keep your brain sharp, cut back on alcohol, and don’t drink more than one glass a day for women and two for men.

 On the other hand, consuming a cup of joe might actually strengthen your memories.
 “Small amounts of caffeine can make you more alert, which can improve memory and concentration—one study even found that caffeine improved long-term memory,” Palinski-Wade says.
 Just be sure not to drink it later in the day.
 “However, excessive intake of caffeine can have a negative impact as it can reduce quality sleep, which over time can cause a decline in memory and concentration,” she says.